 - Revert Rate: The credit card revert rate is the interest rate your card will turn to once the ‘honeymoon period’ is over.
 Having initially enjoyed a low or zero interest period, you will now revert to a much higher rate which will be ongoing.

 Compare credit cards on Mozo to find the best deal on the market!

 When you receive your monthly credit card statement you’ll find a lovely big bold figure at the bottom of the page - this is your closing balance.
 You can make this payment in full or you have the option of making a minimum repayment.
 Whenever you can, we strongly advise that you pay the full balance owing on your credit card and that way you will avoid paying interest on your purchases.

 However if you can only afford to make the minimum repayment there a few important facts you need to know:

-Click here to see how long it will take you to pay off your credit card.
+How long it will take you to pay off your credit card?

 It’s up to you if you want to take out credit card repayment insurance, it’s by no means compulsary.
 Credit card repayment insurance will protect you if something unforeseen happens and you can no longer make your payments.
 Credit card repayment insurance will cover you when:

 - You lose your job